 Voice of the Veterinary Profession survey panel

 Our Voice of the Veterinary Profession survey offers BVA members the chance to anonymously share their thoughts, opinions and experiences of working in the profession.
-We need vets and vet students from all areas of the profession and across the UK to take part in future surveys.
+We’re seeking vets and vet students from all areas of the profession and across the UK to take part in future surveys.

-We have increased media coverage by nearly 140% since 2013, with the help of statistics from the Voice of the Veterinary survey.
+We have doubled our media coverage since 2013, with the help of statistics from the Voice surveys.
 Hundreds of news stories, all with vets’ interests and voice at their heart, have been generated by survey statistics from the answers members gave us.

 Highlights of media coverage